Documentation Unit Leader

 - Obtain and assemble information and materials needed for documentation unit.

 - Organize and supervise unit.

-- Establish and organize incident files in approved format.
+- Establish and organize incident files as per approved file structure standard format.

 - Provide duplication, collation, and scanning services or arrange for such services.

 - Coordinate and order essential equipment for the unit and coordinate maintenance and release of equipment.

 - Provide support in preparation of Incident Action Plan (IAP).

 - Establish/maintain checklist of all incident functions to assure timely inclusion of documentation for final package.